City of York Council Early Years Funding Policies and Procedures

 Children starting late in the term

-CYC endeavour to be as flexible as possible in delivering the FE and do not recoup FE for a child who leaves a setting late in the term.
-If a child starts a setting very late in the term, we encourage providers to be flexible in allowing the child to access a FE place, despite them not having received funding for the child for that short period of time in a term.
+If a child starts a setting very late in the term, we encourage providers to be flexible in allowing the child to access a funded early education place, despite them not having received funding for the child for that short period of time in a term.

 Different local authority arrangements